daniellalimbag/snipey/README.md

 ```bash
 npm start
 ```

+Checks and sends notifications on the app and discord if a course is available.
 An access key from me is needed to use the app.

 ---
 ## Tech Used
 Electron